It’s back, by popular demand! Join us for a fresh instalment of our new annual tradition: The Show of the Year.

 Sit back, relax and enjoy the show – delivered in slices of song, stories and slam poetry – as we farewell the year in high style.

 Monica Weightman is a musician and Murri woman.
 She grew up in Townsville, influenced by her Islander father Ray but with the musical genes of her Scottish-English-Italian mother.
-Although she never really associated with the large Torres Strait Islander community in Townsville, she said she had more recently been seeking out more of the heritage that so clearly shaped her songs.
+Although she never really associated with the large Torres Strait Islander community in Townsville, she said she had mor...
+Read more

 Josh Earl is a comedian with a very weird family.
 His latest show for children is called My Family is Weider Than Your Family.
 And believe us, he’s not lying.

 Lior Attar, better known simply as Lior, is an independent Israeli-Australian singer-songwriter based in Melbourne.
 His first album, Autumn Flow, was recorded and released independently, to critical acclaim.
 His other albums include Corner of an Endless Road, Compassion and Scattered Reflections. ...
 Read more

 A 2008 graduate from the VCA, Zahra was most recently seen onstage in The Government Inspector (Malthouse/Belvoir).
 Prior to that she appeared in the Australian premiere of The Mountaintop (MTC), The Cherry Orchard (MTC) and Menagerie (Daniel Schlusser Ensemble) as part of the inaugural MTC Neon Fes...
 Read more

 Hannah Kent’s debut novel, Burial Rites (2013), was translated into over thirty languages and won the ABIA Literary Fiction Book of the Year, the Indie Awards Debut Fiction Book of the Year, and the Victorian Premier’s People’s Choice Award.
 It was shortlisted for the Women’s Pri...
 Read more